SMC-Developments/docs/requirement-types/block-below.md

 <br>`block below`

 **Description**
 <br>Checks if the block below the player matches the specified material.
-The distance can be changed to check a block further below the player.

-> `AIR` also matches `CAVE_AIR` and `VOID_AIR`.

 ## Syntax
 ```yaml